janelia-cellmap/pydantic-zarr/docs/intro.md

 ## Reading and writing a zarr hieararchy

 ### Reading
-The `GroupSpec` and `ArraySpec` classes represent zarr groups and arrays, respectively.
-To create an instance of a `GroupSpec` or `ArraySpec` from an existing zarr group or array, pass the zarr group / array to the `.from_zarr` method defined on the `GroupSpec` / `ArraySpec` classes.
-This will result in a `pydantic-zarr` model of the zarr object.
+The `GroupSpec` and `ArraySpec` classes represent Zarr groups and arrays, respectively.
+To create an instance of a `GroupSpec` or `ArraySpec` from an existing Zarr group or array, pass the Zarr group / array to the `.from_zarr` method defined on the `GroupSpec` / `ArraySpec` classes.
+This will result in a `pydantic-zarr` model of the Zarr object.

 Note that `GroupSpec.from_zarr(zarr_group)` will traverse the entire hierarchy under `zarr_group`.
 Future versions of this library may introduce a limit on the depth of this traversal: see [#2](https://github.com/d-v-b/pydantic-zarr/issues/2).

 Note that `from_zarr` will *not* read the data inside an array.

 ### Writing
-To write a hierarchy to some zarr-compatible storage backend, `GroupSpec` and `ArraySpec` have `to_zarr` methods, that take a zarr store and a path and return a zarr array or group created in the store at the given path.
+To write a hierarchy to some zarr-compatible storage backend, `GroupSpec` and `ArraySpec` have `to_zarr` methods, that take a Zarr store and a path and return a Zarr array or group created in the store at the given path.

 Note that `to_zarr` will *not* write any array data.
 You have to do this separately.